scikit-build/scikit-build-core/docs/overrides.md

 There are three types of conditions.
 Booleans, strings, and version numbers.
 Booleans take a bool; if the boolean matches the bool you give, the override matches.
-If the value is a string (such as an environment variable), it will match truth-like values.
+If the value is a string (such as an environment variable), it will match non false-like values, and if the variable is unset or empty, that counts as false.
 Strings take a regex which will try to match.
 Version numbers take a specifier set, like `>=1.0`.

 If multiple conditions are given, they all must be true.
 Use `if.any` (below) if you would rather matching on any one of multiple conditions being true.